Kipt/BEdit/LayoutLanguage.md

 #### Integer Expressions

-All math in the Layout Language is done with signed 64-bit integers.
+Integer expressions consist of _operators_ and _values_.
+All math in the Layout Language is done with signed 64-bit integers, as such there is no integer promotion during operators.
 The operators supported are similar to C.

 Unary operators are:
 ```